-This Is Why We Put Oranges in Stockings on Christmas
+Why Do We Put Oranges in Christmas Stockings?
+Here's the History

-The answer actually lies within several competing theories.
-One of these theories attributes the tradition all the way back to St. Nicholas, AKA Santa Claus.
-As the story goes, St. Nicholas heard of a poor man who couldn't find suitors for his three daughters because he didn’t have money for a dowry.
-So, St. Nicholas went to the man's house and tossed three sacks of gold down the chimney.
-The gold then landed in each of the daughter’s Christmas stockings and some believe the oranges received in today's stockings are symbols of that gold.
+According to legend, the Smithsonian notes, the custom's roots date all the way back to St. Nicholas in the 4th century.
+As the story goes, he heard of a poor man who couldn't afford dowries for his three daughters.
+So, St. Nicholas went to the man's house and tossed three gold coins into their stockings that had been laundered and were drying by the fire.
+Some believe the oranges we find in today's stockings are symbols of that gold.

-Another theory as to why we see oranges in Christmas stockings dates back to the Great Depression of the 1930s.
-With money being incredibly tight during this period, many families didn't have the funds for gifts.
-Instead, oranges and even walnuts were left in stockings on Christmas morning as a little gift for the special day, according to The Kitchn.
+But a more historical examination of the oranges we see in Christmas stockings today dates back to the Great Depression.
+With money being incredibly tight at the time, many families didn't have the funds for gifts.
+Instead, oranges and even walnuts were found in stockings on Christmas morning as a little gift for the special day, according to The Kitchn.

-Indeed, Tobias Roberts, a writer for HuffPost, describes how his grandmother would recall how exciting the fruit seemed to her in the Midwestern winter.

-“As a child, every Christmas she would find an orange in the toe of her stocking; a mysterious fruit brought all the way from some exotic warm place called Florida,” he wrote.
-“It was special and unique, because of its rarity and because of the natural limitations that made oranges a scarce commodity in Michigan."
+Indeed, Tobias Roberts, a writer for HuffPost, describes how his grandmother would get extremely excited over the fruit on Christmas morning.
+"As a child, every Christmas she would find an orange in the toe of her stocking; a mysterious fruit brought all the way from some exotic warm place called Florida," writes Roberts.
+"It was special and unique, because of its rarity and because of the natural limitations that made oranges a scarce commodity in Michigan."
 So, the next time you find a festive fruit in your Christmas stocking, you'll appreciate what a treasured gift it truly is!
 And for more interesting trivia about your favorite holiday, check out 50 Fun Christmas Facts to Get You in the Holiday Spirit.